dougmill/c-evo-ai-template/README.md

 - Used string interpolation.
 - Used pattern matching.
 - Used tuples in a few places.
-- Lines wrap at length 120 in most places.
+- Wrapped lines at length 120 in most places.
 - Used standard recommended C# naming patterns, in most cases.

 ### Server shared data structures: